 There are three floors to discover during your visit.
 The first two floors have beautiful rooms with furniture, and the chamber has a space for temporary exhibitions.
 Please note you’ll receive some shoe covers to protect the floors.
 You can take these off again when reaching the lowest floor.

 Biester Palace Sintra is a private property, and after a stunning and careful renovation project, the 19th-century neo-gothic monument is finally open to visitors.
 The incredible interior is just like it was in the 19th century.
-You’ll enjoy frescoes, paintings, and theatrical decor.Β
+You’ll enjoy frescoes, paintings, and theatrical decor.

 The middle floor

 Let’s start from the entrance on the middle floor.
-When you arrive, you can see some panels that provide a short history of Biester Palace and more information about the work done by JosΓ© Luiz Monteiro, Luigi Manini and Leandro de Souza Braga.
+When you arrive, you can see some panels that provide a short history of Biester Palace and more information about the work done by José Luiz Monteiro, Luigi Manini and Leandro de Souza Braga.

 The Music Hall was used for entertainment and includes some naturalist pieces by Luigi Manini.
 He also worked on the design at Quinta da Regaleira.
-AmΓ©lia Biester hosted many events in this room, and it has an intimate feel to it.
+Amélia Biester hosted many events in this room, and it has an intimate feel to it.

 The Drawing Room was used for receptions and a dining room, and here we see neo-gothic doors and historic furniture.
 The neo-gothic doors give access to the terrace and beautiful views over the gardens.

+The Ballroom has a stunning fireplace with tiles made by Raphael Bordallo Pinheiro.
 The dining room was used to host balls and celebrations, and visitors could stay warm in front of the fireplace.
 From the Ballroom, you can make your way up the stairs to the second floor.

 The top floor

 Time to explore the nest floor!
 The staircase is simply stunning and entirely made from wood.
 It leads you towards the balcony, from which you can see the fountain in front of Chalet Biester and walk towards the Chapel.
-The Chapel is one of the most beautiful rooms in the palace!
-The ceilings were painted by Paul Baudry, who also painted the foyer of the Paris Opera.

 The Templar Chapel is full of mysticism with links to the Knights Templar, Rome and Christianity.
 It’s unique as the Chapel is located on the master chamber’s floor.
-It has two entrances, one private and one for visitors.
-Four impressive stained-glass windows ordered from Hubert of Paris offer views of the Moorish Castle.

 The rest of the floor contains mostly bathrooms, dressing rooms and bedrooms.
 The Master Bedroom offers stunning views over the village and the Sintra Mountains.
 The room is bright and full of colour!
-This is where AmΓ©lia and Frederico rested overnight.
+This is where Amélia and Frederico rested overnight.

 Paul Baudry also painted the angels in this room, and Manini made the organic elements.
 After discovering all the rooms, you can take another staircase to the Chamber level.